nickoncrack/casm/README.md

 + `ip`, points to the first byte of the current instruction
 + `sp`, the stack pointer which is modifiable using the `mov` instructions
 + `flags`, contains various flags about the current instruction, can be modified using `setf` or other instructions (only at `iopl == 0x00`)
-+ `pta`, page table address, contains the physical address of the page table. (section 5a)

 As explained below, registers are passed as numbers in the high byte of an operand.
 The following table contains the number corresponding to each register that is modifiable by the `mov` instructions